-AIADMK broke alliance with BJP over respect for party workers’ feelings, says EK Palaniswami
+AIADMK broke alliance with BJP to respect party workers’ feelings, says EK Palaniswami

-The former chief minister rejected reports claiming that there were differences over seat sharing for the 2024 Lok Sabha polls.
+The former chief minister rejected reports of differences over seat sharing for the 2024 Lok Sabha polls.

-All India Anna Dravida Munnetra Kazhagam chief Edappadi K Palaniswami on Wednesday said that his party’s decision to leave the Bharatiya Janata Party-led National Democratic Alliance was driven only by its workers’ feelings about the “happenings” in the state, PTI reported.
+All India Anna Dravida Munnetra Kazhagam chief Edappadi K Palaniswami on Wednesday said that his party’s decision to leave the Bharatiya Janata Party-led National Democratic Alliance was driven solely by its workers’ feelings about the “happenings” in the state, PTI reported.

 The AIADMK formally broke off its partnership with the BJP on September 25, ending a long-standing but increasingly frosty alliance.
-The AIADMK and the BJP formally tied up in the run-up to the 2019 Lok Sabha elections.
+The two parties had formally tied up in the run-up to the 2019 Lok Sabha elections.

-During an office bearers’ meeting on September 25, the Tamil Nadu-based party passed a resolution to leave the National Democratic Alliance citing unfavourable comments made by BJP’s state leadership.
+At a meeting on September 25, the Dravidian party passed a resolution to leave the National Democratic Alliance citing unfavourable comments made by BJP’s state leadership.

 “The state leadership of the BJP has been continuously making unnecessary remarks on our former leaders, our general secretary [EK Palaniswami] and our cadres for the past one year,” the party said.